Found: 73

 ... cool prices on the exchange and in retail.
 Likely, in the short term, this measure will have the necessary effect; otherwise, regulators will extend the ban for a longer period. — Sergey Tereshkin, Forbes Thus, the example of Russia illustrates that ... ... gasoline exporters is willing to limit external sales for the sake of domestic consumers – underscoring the presence of local fuel imbalances across different regions of the world.
 A contrasting scenario is observed in the U.S., where the domestic fuel ...

-... clear signals of upcoming changes: Oil Market: remains relatively stable due to producer coordination, yet it is sensitive to economic risks.
-European Gas Market: approaches winter with record stocks, decreasing fears of sharp price spikes.
-Russian Fuel Market: is increasingly regulated by the state; such "manual" measures will likely become a norm in the near future to prevent crises.
-Global Energy Transition: renewable energy is breaking records in growth while the coal industry reaches peaks before an anticipated ...
+... to producer coordination, but is highly sensitive to economic risks and potential sanction shocks.
+European Gas Market: approaches winter with record gas stocks, significantly reducing concerns about sharp price spikes during the cold period.
+Russian Fuel Market: is increasingly being regulated by the state; such "manual" measures are likely to become the new norm in the near future to prevent supply crises.
+Global Energy Transition: renewable energy is setting records for new capacity installations while the coal industry ...